 Set Up the Right Permalink Structure

-In short, the permalink is the complete URL for every article, website, or other pieces of content found online, either on your site or other sites.
+In short, the permalink is the complete URL for every article, website, or other piece of content found online, either on your site or other sites.

 URL is not something that you can change every now and then.